 Brice remained deeply attracted to Southern California’s light, the quality of which he also found in abundance and distilled in Greece.

 [Brice was an] artist born and trained in New York who spent his entire professional life in Southern California.
 This emphasis on locale has been critical in Brice’s slow evolution as a painter since it is in part the hazy, white light peculiar to Los Angeles that particularly distinguishes his late works.
 This light informs Brice’s vision as surely as it does that of his good friend and contemporary Richard Diebenkorn…

-[T]he brilliant Aegean sunlight would reinforce Brice’s Mulholland era discovery that “things were malleable”; in Greece, light rendered stone visually liquid and gave water a palpable tactility.
-Brice felt distinct states of sensation in the light’s effects, and he stored them in memory in hopes of provoking comparable sensations in his paintings…
+[T]he brilliant Aegean sunlight reinforced Brice’s Mulholland era discovery that “things were malleable”.
+In Greece, light rendered stone visually liquid and gave water a palpable tactility.
+Brice experienced distinct states of sensation of the light’s effects, and he stored them in memory in hopes of provoking comparable sensations in his paintings…

 William Brice’s Essential Elements,

 [Brice] actually revised the tack of reductivist art to remind us that painting can still be something more than pure phenomenon or mere formality.
 The net effect of his astringent cocktail of sensibilities makes a place where the lyric meets the epic, energy confronts exhaustion, and rapture boogies with anxiety.